 - 1. The parent or guardian should call the attendance line at 773-423-5125 before 7:45 a.m. on a Regular Schedule day or before noon on a Vincentian Day on the day of the student's absence. - 2.
-Upon returning to school from an absence, the student must check in with the attendance clerk, where an Attendance Admit Slip will be issued. - a.
-Allow enough time for your Attendance Admit Slip to be issued and for you to arrive on time for class. - b.
-For the absence to be excused a note signed by one parent or guardian, stating the student's full name, date of absence, the reason for absence, and a phone number where the parent/guardian can be reached must be provided. - c.
+Upon returning to school from an absence, the student must check in with the attendance clerk, and drop off the attendance note. - a.
+For the absence to be excused a note signed by one parent or guardian, stating the student's full name, date of absence, the reason for absence, and a phone number where the parent/guardian can be reached must be provided. - b.
 If a student should forget a note on the day of return, the note can be submitted the next day.
 The absence will remain unexcused until the note is received.
 If the student does not return a note after the second day of return, the absence will remain unexcused.